CALL FOR ABSTRACTS

 Authors will be required to indicate their preferred presentation type when submitting an abstract.

-• Please select Poster if you wish to be considered for a Poster Presentation.
+• Select Poster if you wish to be considered for a Poster Presentation.

 • Please select New Ideas if you wish to be considered for a New Ideas Presentation.